ericpriceco/ericpriceco.github.io/_posts/2014-06-11-create-a-jekyll-blog-part1.md

 **\_includes**: This folder is where you store your partials like your header.html and footer.html.
 You can have as many partials as you need.

-**\_layouts**: How your pages are structured is located here.
-For example, I have a main.html file that most of my pages use and a specific layout of blogposts.
-Your pages will call this layout to use.
+**\_layouts**: These files determine the structure of your pages.
+For example, I have a main.html file that most of my pages use and a specific layout for blogposts.

 **\_posts**: This folder contains your posts in Markdown format.

 #### Existing or New Site

 For my projects I use the SASS version of the Foundation framework, but you can use anything for your Jekyll project.
 My typical process is to create a Foundation project and copy over the needed files to the new Jekyll project folder.
+You can start creating your site within your Jekyll project or copy over an existing site and splice it into your partials and pages.
 See my post on setting up a Foundation project using SASS. [http://eric-price.co/blog/foundation-plus-sass/](http://eric-price.co/blog/foundation-plus-sass/)

 #### Build